salesforce/glad/README.md

 env NV_GPU=0 nvidia-docker run --name glad -d -t --net host --volumes-from embeddings glad:0.4
 ```

-If you do not want to build the Docker image, then run
+If you do not want to build the Docker image, then run the following (you still need to have the CoreNLP server).

 ```
 pip install -r requirements.txt